Jomthong Chuwattana: Biography

 Jomthong Chuwattana (จอมทอง ชูวัฒนะ) was born as Thanakorn Pawachart (ธนากร พวาชาติ) in Maha Chana Chai District, Yasothon Province in Northeastern region of Thailand.
 He had his first fight at the age of 8.

-Jomthong is a young and talented fighter from the Chuwattana camp in Thailand.
+Jomthong is a young fighter from the Chuwattana camp in Thailand.
 Making his name by defeating the famous Anuwat Kaewsamrit, Jomthong captured two of the most prestigious titles in Muaythai.

 Career

-Jomthong was one of the best Muaythai Champions on the circuit.
+Jomthong was a prominent Muaythai Champion on the circuit.
 In 2004 he became at only 15 years, Rajadamnern Stadium Champion.
-In 2006 he was awarded the title of best fighter of the year after winning another Rajadamnern Stadium title versus Anuwat and it also becomes WMC World Champion.
-This young formidable fighter has cleaned up its category in 2007 and 2008, losing in front of the star Saenchai Sor Kingstar.
+In 2006 he was awarded the title of best fighter of the year after winning another Rajadamnern Stadium title versus Anuwat and also becoming WMC World Champion.
+This fighter fought in his category in 2007 and 2008, losing in front of the star Saenchai Sor Kingstar.

 He knocked out Deng Zeqi in round one at MAX Muay Thai 3 in Zhengzhou, China on August 10, 2013.

 For professional boxing Jomthong has a record of nine wins in a row and has challenged the WBA Super Featherweight world championship with the undefeated Japanese title holder Takashi Uchiyama at Ota City General Gymnasium, Tokyo, Japan on May 6, 2015, he was quickly defeated by TKO in the early second round.